 There can be no assurance that there will be a secondary market for the sale or purchase of the Bonds.
 Such factors as prevailing market conditions, financial condition or market position of firms who may make the secondary market and the financial condition of the Board may affect the future liquidity of the Bonds.

-The Board is incompliance with its prior filing obligations.
+The Board does not have any prior filing obligations under the Rule.